gravitational/careers/challenges/platform/devops.md

 The the case of a negative result, the hiring manager will contact you and share a list of key observations from the panel that affected the result.

 # Interview channel
-For the duration of the interview we will invite you to a slack channel with our current team members present.
+For the duration of the interview we will invite you to a slack channel with our team.
 Feel free to use the channel to coordinate with us, ask any questions, etc. Also, feel free to take the opportunity to ask the team questions about the company and team, it's just as important that the candidate ensure our culture and team are a good fit for them.

 # Tips